Jakarta Intercultural School

-Jakarta Intercultural School (JIS), formerly Jakarta International School, is a private, embassy-backed international school in Jakarta, Indonesia.
+Jakarta Intercultural School (JIS), formerly Jakarta International School, is a private, international school in Jakarta, Indonesia.
 It was established in 1951 for expatriate students living in Jakarta and is the largest international primary and secondary school in Indonesia.
-JIS has more than 2,000 students aged 3 to 18 from over 60 nationalities.
+JIS has more than 2,500 students aged 3 to 18 from over 70 nationalities.
 The school adheres to an American curriculum while taking pieces from other curriculum models from pre-kindergarten through grade 12.
 It is accredited by the Western Association of Schools and Colleges and the Council of International Schools.
 Since JIS is an American Overseas School, it is assisted by the US Department of State's Office of Overseas Schools.
-The United States Department of State reports the curriculum offered at Jakarta Intercultural School "has a strong international focus", and considers it one of the best schools overseas for preparing students for American university entrance.
 JIS has three campuses, two solely for elementary students in Pattimura and Pondok Indah, and one much bigger and considered the main campus for junior high and high school students in Cilandak, South Jakarta.

 The school changed its name to Jakarta Intercultural School from Jakarta International School in 2014 to comply with the Indonesian government's regulations on prohibiting the use of the word "international" in school names.